-Item 10-Shall determine office procedures and guidelines with eth approval of the
+Item 10-Shall determine office procedures and guidelines with eth approval of the Executive

-Executive Committee.
+Committee.
 Clause B. The Vice Coordinator of GSA

-Item 1-Shall assist the coordinator in performing the function of his/her office.
+Item 1-Shall assist the Coordinator in performing the function of his/her office.

-Item 2-Shall assume all responsibilities of she Coordinator in the event of his/her absence or removal.
-Item 3-Shall serve as an official member of all Standing

-Committees without a vote.
+Item 2-Shall assume all responsibilities of he/she Coordinator in the even of his/her absence or removal.
+Item 3-Shall serve as an official member of all Standing Committees without a vote.
 Item 4-Shall vote at all GSA meetings.